 - Computing a SHA256 digest of the HTTP body and adding this digest as an extra HTTP header.

-- Using a specific Qualified Certificate (QSealC), respecting the ETSI/TS119495 Technical Specification, in order to apply a RSA-SHA256 signature on
+- Using a specific Qualified Certificate (QSealC), respecting the ETSI/TS119495 Technical Specification, in order to apply an RSA-SHA256 signature on

 - all the following headers that are present within the HTTP request sent by the TPP, including the previously computed digest

 - Date (if available)

 - Content-Type (when there is a payload)

 - Content-Length (when there is a payload)

 - X-Request-Id

 - All available "PSU"-prefixed Headers (cf. § 3.6)

 - the specific "(request-target)" pseudo-header which is specified by the IETF draft-paper

 - all the following headers that are present within the HTTP response given by the ASPSP, including the previously computed digest

 - Date (if available)

 - Content-Type (when there is a payload)

-- Content-Length (when there is a payload)
+- Content-Length (if available)

 - X-Request-Id

+- Adding this signature within an extra HTTP header embedding

+- The key identifier which must specify the way to get the relevant qualified certificate (see below)

+- The algorithm that has been used

+- The list of headers that have been signed

+- The signature itself.